Gestational diabetes lunch ideas

 - Garlic mushrooms with cheese on top of wholemeal sandwich thins

-- Mushroom soup or chicken soup with added chicken breast, buttered bread or ryvitas for dunking
+- Chicken soup with added chicken breast, buttered bread or ryvitas for dunking

 - High meat content beef burger with grilled halloumi slices and sweet potato chips